Secure Your Resilience

 Shift to Proactive

 It’s generally accepted that the more work you do to prepare for something, the better the outcome you’ll receive.
 The same principle holds true for cyber recovery, and that means organizations should prepare for not “if” they will be attacked, but rather, “when.”
-Assuming the inevitability of an eventual breach gets teams thinking in advance about the next, best steps for recovery, and fosters a more resilient mindset.
+Assuming the inevitability of an eventual attack or breach gets teams thinking in advance about the next, best steps for recovery, and fosters a more resilient mindset.

 This type of proactive thinking needs to spread throughout the organization, from the C-suite to the reception crew.
 IT security teams should furthermore be looking to take proactive steps into the recovery space.
 Specifically, consider adopting a solution that addresses recovery holistically.
 This means not only understanding the criticality of assets within your environment, but all the other interdependencies across the business.